 Stem therapy for autism typically begins showing results in a matter of six weeks or earlier.
 Continuous treatment for autism using stem therapy can provide a significant improvement over time.

-How is Autism Spectrum Disorder Treated with Stem Therapy
+How is Autism Spectrum Disorder Treated with Stem Cell Therapy

 The doctor chooses how to administer stem cell therapy medicine for autism spectrum disorder depending on the severity of their disorder.
 At Innate Healthcare, our doctors take a specialized approach by delivering cells simply by spraying them in the sinuses using a specialized tool.
 It helps administer the medicine to nerves that travel directly to the brain.

-The Difference at Innate Healthcare for Stem Therapy
+The Difference at Innate Healthcare for Stem Cell Therapy

 At Innate Healthcare, we cater to stem therapy for autism using the highest-quality medicines.
 Our regenerative medicines come from US-based labs, following the latest research protocols worldwide to achieve the most effective results.